TonyWu1201/LuaSTG-Architecture-Design/draft/en/Boss Scene System.md

 ## Considerations

 1. The dialogue system’s logic will be detached from the boss system and needs to be implemented separately, as it is unrelated to boss logic and should be a standalone, directly callable system.
+2. UI information components now require passive updates instead of autonomously fetching data, so parameter update calls must be carefully managed when used independently.
-2. Spell card practice may require significant manual definition logic, necessitating tools to simplify the process.
+3. Spell card practice may require significant manual definition logic, necessitating tools to simplify the process.
-3. The increased complexity of the boss scene system may introduce debugging challenges, and the added logical complexity could potentially lead to performance issues.
+4. The increased complexity of the boss scene system may introduce debugging challenges, and the added logical complexity could potentially lead to performance issues.